Consensys/0x_audit_report_2018-07-23/0x_Audit-working.md

 * **Include negative test cases:** The majority of the tests are positive test cases, meaning that the tests confirm that the system works with an expected sequence of actions and inputs.
 The test suite should be expanded to include more negative scenarios to ensure that the safe checks within the contract system are working correctly.
 * **High Complexity:** The multiple library/contract system is complex in nature.
 Additional complexity is added by having ...
 * **Stages/Time periods:**  The stages and various timings should be defined more clearly in separated control functions.
 Any state changing function that is called should check first against those control functions and check if it is allowed to be executed.
-* **Fix all issues:** It is recommended to fix all the issues listed in the below chapters, at the very least the ones with severity Critical, Major and Medium.
-All issues have also been created as issues on [Github](LINK).
 * **Function visibility:** Best practices such as explicitly specifying function visibility should be followed.
 * **Improve Documentation:** Inconsistencies exist between the white paper/documentation and implementation.
 *
 -->

+* **Test coverage is incomplete:** Any contract system that is used on the main net should have as a minimum requirement a 100% test coverage.

+* **Fix all issues:** It is recommended to fix all the issues listed in the below chapters, at the very least the ones with severity Critical, Major and Medium.
+All issues have also been created in a separate [audit respoitory](https://github.com/ConsenSys/0x_audit_2018-07-23/).

 ## 2 Issue Overview